LLNL/sundials/doc/ida/guide/source/Usage/index.rst

 The following functions can be called just prior to calling :c:func:`IDACalcIC` to set optional inputs controlling the initial condition calculation.

-.. c:function:: int IDASetNonlinConvCoefIC(void * ida_mem, realtype epiccon)
+.. c:function:: int IDASetNonlinConvCoefIC(void * ida_mem, sunrealtype epiccon)

    The function ``IDASetNonlinConvCoefIC`` specifies the positive constant in the Newton iteration convergence test within the initial condition